thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 There are multiple sources verifying the claim of 500 witnesses - documents from the apostolic period by people outside the faith written to third parties (in this case Roman governors and Emperors, no less)

-## Other resurrection accounts in the Bible
+## Other Resurrection Accounts in the Bible

 Jesus' resurrection is the cornerstone, there are several other accounts prefigure and reinforce the hope of eternal life.